benhpoh/Bulldozer-simulator/README.md

 - ~~Build Bulldozer Class with necessary commands~~
   - Build calculator to keep tabs on fuel and credits
 - Build functionality to read map.txt
-  - Feed data into "advance" command to categorize simulation ending moves / add to fuel and credit costs
+  - ~~Feed data into "advance" command to categorize simulation ending moves~~
+  - Determine if stopping on / passing through a removable tree for credit calculation purposes.
 - ~~Build loop for CLI to receive commands~~
 - Build quit command.
 Upon quitting output:
   - Simulation ended due to (user command / illegal command)